Please pre-register to join us at the COP28 Water Climate Discussion and help us plan the event:

 The WCD2022 Report is also available to read:

 Please take the WCD 2022 Survey and let us know your thoughts on what we should do next year, as well as giving your feedback on this year's Discussion:

 ...and the water community is pivotal in both helping the world adapt to climate change and reducing greenhouse gas emissions.
-We are coming together to collaborate and make a difference:
+We first came together in 2021 to collaborate and make a difference: